 1 Preface

 This Rbook introduces students to econometrics without parametric assumptions and formulas.
 In many ways, it is a modern version of “Introductory Econometrics: Using Monte Carlo Simulation with Microsoft Excel” by Barreto and Howland, updated to give econometrics students the best tools for their labor market and adhere to modern statistics teaching guidelines.
-Along these lines, many practical programming examples are also included, including on how to analyze data interactively and communicate results.
-This book also serves as a technical prerequisite for more advanced courses (such as nonparametric statistics or structural econometrics.)
+The Rbook is organized into three parts

-- Part I: Programming in R
+- Part I: Data Analysis in R

 - Part II: Linear Regression in R